25 Brexit need-to-knows

 Taking pets to Europe may get much harder

-Brexit may make it much harder to take your pet to Europe - though much depends on whether Prime Minister Theresa May's deal passes through parliament, so we don't yet know what's going to happen.
+Brexit may make it much harder to take your pet to Europe – though much depends on whether a deal passes through Parliament, so we don't yet know what's going to happen.

 If the UK leaves the EU with no deal, the UK would by default become a 'third country' for the purposes of the EU Pet Travel Scheme.